Winchburgh: Education

-Winchburgh has one secondary level academy, two primary schools and a nursery.
+Winchburgh has two secondary schools, three primary schools and three Early Learning and Childcare (ELC) Nurseries for children below school age.

-The 'Holy Family Primary' school serves Roman Catholic (term) pre-secondary school children, whereas 'Winchburgh Primary' is a non-denominational school.
-Both of these are state run schools, and share the same building (the Holy Family Primary School's original building was demolished).
+Holy Family Primary School serves Roman Catholic pre-secondary school children, whereas Winchburgh Primary is a non-denominational school.
+Both of these are state run schools.

 Until August 2022, Secondary School aged children mostly attend schools in neighbouring Linlithgow, Livingston, Queensferry and Broxburn.
-To to alleviate overcrowding in Linlithgow Academy and to allow for the growth of Winchburgh into a new town, a new academy has been built.
+To alleviate overcrowding in Linlithgow Academy and to allow for the growth of Winchburgh into a new town, a new academy has been built.
 Winchburgh Academy opened for pupils in August 2022.
-The academy takes in pupils from 'Winchburgh Primary' and other local areas.
-A second academy is also being built in Winchburgh.
-'Sinclair Academy' will see pupils from 'Holy Family Primary' and is currently under construction.
+The Academy takes in pupils from Winchburgh Primary and other local areas.
+A second academy has also been built in Winchburgh.
+Sinclair Academy takes pupils from Holy Family Primary and other Catholic primary schools in surrounding areas and opened to pupils in August 2023.
+A non-denominational school, Hawkhill Primary, in the east of the village, opened for pupils in August 2025.

 Transport

 Road

 The main road through Winchburgh is the B9080 road, which meets the B8020 road (Niddry road) that curvers around the western side of the Niddry bing.
-The Motorway passes to the north of Winchburgh.
+The M9 motorway passes to the north of Winchburgh.
 In April 2022 work began to create a new junction to join Winchburgh to the motorway at an estimated cost of £40 million.
 In February 2023, the northbound junction 1B opened for local access.

 There are regular scheduled buses to and from surrounding places including Edinburgh, Linlithgow, Falkirk, South Queensferry and Broxburn.

-There are 2 main bus routes in the area operated by McGill's Scotland East:
+The town is served by 4 main bus services operated one each by McGill's Scotland East and Lothian Country: